tc39/notes/es8/2017-09/sep-27.md

 DE: Walking the prototype chain for private fields is a significant departure from what we have now.

-TST: To clarify its highly useful to have pirvate static fields in normal static methods.
+TST: To clarify its highly useful to have private static fields in normal static methods.
 But its a foot-gun, this is a targeted way to illiminate the footgun

 DE: I was skeptical on this it seems ad-hoc.
 How does the community feel about banning `this.#` if the field is static?